 Fallen wood can also provide hiding places and food sources for small animals such as echidnas, bats, dunnarts, pygmy possums, geckoes, and other lizards.

-For all these reasons it is not allowed to get wood from forest, national parks & reserves.
+For all these reasons it is not allowed to get wood from the forest, national parks & reserves.

 Where to find firewood for sale?